Absolutely maximally entangled pure states of multipartite quantum systems: Introduction

 Last but not least, AME states are interesting from the point of view of combinatorics and other branches of pure mathematics, as they are related to quantum generalizations of orthogonal Latin squares, cubes and hypercubes and to quantum orthogonal arrays \cite{Goyeneche2015}.

 Although the topic of strongly entangled quantum states was intensively studied for more than two decades, the last five years have brought entire families of brand-new solutions~\cite{Rather_2022,Zyczkowski_2023,Rather_2023,bistron_2023,Gross_2025}, not related to stabilizers and graph states.
 The main goal of this contribution is twofold.
 First, we provide a brief survey of recent developments in the study of absolutely maximally entangled (AME) states.
-Second, we present new results concerning the degree of entanglement of subsystems obtained by tracing out certain parties, and we update the current understanding of the non-equivalence problem for specific AME$(N,d)$ states.
+Second, we present new results concerning the degree of entanglement of subsystems obtained by tracing out certain parties (Section~\ref{Ent_AME}), and we update the current understanding of the non-equivalence problem for specific AME$(N,d)$ states (Section~\ref{sec:lu_equivalence}).

-In addition, we exhibit a particular AME(4,5) state that can be expressed as a superposition of five GHZ-equivalent states.
-We also present an orthogonal frequency square design associated with the ``golden'' AME(4,6) state, which may offer deeper insight into the quantum design underlying it and potentially inspire new, non-standard constructions.
+In addition, we exhibit a particular AME(4,5) state that can be expressed as a superposition of five GHZ-equivalent states (Appendix~\ref{app:AMEtoolbox}).
+We also present an orthogonal frequency square design associated with the ``golden'' AME(4,6) state (Section~\ref{sec:unconventional}), which may offer deeper insight into the quantum design underlying it and potentially inspire new, non-standard constructions.

 This work is organized as follows.
 In Section~\ref{sec:def} we set the scene providing the necessary notions and definitions.
-Section \ref{Ent_AME} concerns entanglement in reduced AME states, Section~\ref{sec:MinSupMDS} presents AME states with minimal support, and Section~\ref{sec:Graphs} discusses stabilizer and graph AME states.
+Section~\ref{sec:MinSupMDS} presents AME states with minimal support, and Section~\ref{sec:Graphs} discusses stabilizer and graph AME states.
 Novel constructions of AME states not belonging to this standard class are analyzed in Section~\ref{sec:unconventional}.
+Section \ref{Ent_AME} concerns entanglement in reduced AME states.
 The problem of local equivalence and identification of non-equivalent AME solutions is studied in Section~\ref{sec:lu_equivalence}.
 The relation between AME states and quantum error correction codes is described in Section~\ref{sec:QEC}, and their applications in tensor networks are discussed in Section~\ref{sec:holo}.
 Appendices include a survey of the properties of AME states in low dimensions with a comprehensive list of known cases from various equivalence families.